tna76874/hdhweg-ubuntu/README.md

 ## Documentation of hardware components

-Sometimes it is mandatory to document the the hardware components of the system.
+Sometimes it is mandatory to document the hardware components of the system.
 For this purpose you can generate a pdf file with a short overview of the components with the tool `inxi`.
 You find the document in the downloads folder.

 ```bash
 hwpdf